 3: Have a fire plan for fire safety Australia

 This does not only go for campers but for everyone, including those of you in town.
 Talk it over with your family and come up with a plan.
 Visit http://www.cfa.vic.gov.au/plan-prepare/ to download a plan pack.
 Will you leave early on a catastrophic fire ban day or will you stay to defend?
 If you are visiting a region where will you go and how will you get there?
 Know your area.
 If you’re not sure, you can contact your local CFA for help.

 4: Keep in contact.

-Being prepared is definitely a good idea as fire season is now starting earlier and earlier in the year .
-If you are off camping having extra supplies of water, food and any other essentials is being prepared.
+Being prepared is definitely a good idea as the fire season in Australia is now starting earlier and earlier in the year.
+If you are off camping having extra supplies of water, food and any other essentials are being prepared.
 For people at home in at-risk areas having a box with essential documents, medication and any other items of value will help you leave your property in an orderly fashion.

 6: Know what is a fire ban day is.